2012 United States House of Representatives elections in Minnesota: Endorsements

+Predictions

 Results

 Walz handily dispatched Quist in the election, garnering 58% of the vote.

 District 2

-Republican John Kline, who has represented Minnesota's 2nd congressional district since 2003, sought re-election.
+Republican John Kline, who had represented Minnesota's 2nd congressional district since 2003, sought re-election.

-In redistricting, Le Sueur County and Rice County were moved from the 2nd district to the 1st and Carver County was moved from the 2nd district to the 3rd and 6th; while West St. Paul and parts of South St. Paul were moved from the 4th district to the 2nd.
+In redistricting, Le Sueur County and Rice County were moved from the 2nd district to the 1st, and Carver County was moved from the 2nd district to the 3rd and 6th, while West St. Paul and parts of South St. Paul were moved from the 4th district to the 2nd.
 The 2nd district was made slightly more favorable to Democrats, but continues to favor Republicans.